xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/tsc.png" width=70%>

-It's also applied for the Executive Platform of the Command Generator in case you use Katalon Runtime Engine.
+It's also applied for the Command Generator's Executive Platform in case you use Katalon Runtime Engine.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/cli.png" width=70%>

 ### Profile Inheritance

 **Profile Inheritance** reduces your effort spent on modification and recreation of the same global variables in derived profiles.
-If Katalon Studio does not find variables that are used in the test within the designated profile (any profiles but default), it will look into the default profile and use its variables to execute the test.
+Suppose Katalon Studio does not find variables used in the test within the designated profile (any profiles but default).
+In that case, it will look into the default profile and use its variables to execute the test.

 **How to utilize Profile Inheritance**

-Commonly used global variables should be stored in the **default** profile, and other sets of global variables should be stored in the **derived** (custom) profiles to avoid duplicated code and for better management.
+Commonly used global variables should be stored in the **default** profile and should store other sets of global variables in the **derived** (custom) profiles to avoid duplicated code and for better management.

 **Running the examples**

 The following examples illustrate how the **Profile Inheritance** feature works.

 - Given the following test case: